stanonyime/pynojo/docs/source/devnotes.rst

 absolutely necessary.

-If it is really necessary to spawn a child thread, remember to call :func:`stooj.lib.register_thread_request` in the child thread to ensure that functions depending on :func:`stooj.lib.get_thread_request` work correctly.
+If it is really necessary to spawn a child thread, remember to call :func:`pynojo.lib.register_thread_request` in the child thread to ensure that functions depending on :func:`pynojo.lib.get_thread_request` work correctly.